Crash Bandicoot (character): Voice portrayal

-Crash Bandicoot was originally voiced by Brendan O'Brien from 1996 to 2004; O'Brien called Jason Rubin, who was at the time looking for a voice artist, after Joe Pearson suggested he do so.
-O'Brien's original work was recorded at a recording studio below the Alfred Hitchcock attraction.
+Crash Bandicoot was originally voiced by Brendan O'Brien from 1996 to 2001; O'Brien came in contact with Rubin through Pearson and recorded his dialogue below the Universal Studios Lot's Hitchcock Theater.
 The character was later voiced by Chip Chinery in Crash Team Racing and Steve Blum in Crash Nitro Kart.
-Jess Harnell has been voicing the character since 2005, beginning with Crash Tag Team Racing.
+Jess Harnell voiced the character for fifteen years from 2005 to 2020, beginning with Crash Tag Team Racing to Crash Bandicoot: On the Run!.
 In 2020, Scott Whyte voiced the character in Crash Bandicoot 4: It's About Time.
-Carlos Alazraqui provided his voice in promotional trailers for Cortex Strikes Back.
+Carlos Alazraqui provided his voice in promotional trailers for Cortex Strikes Back, also switching out live performances as him with Tom Kenny at E3 1997.

-In the Japanese versions of the games, he was voiced by Kappei Yamaguchi up until the release of Nitro Kart and the Pachislot game CR Crash Bandicoot; and by Makoto Ishii in Crash Boom Bang!.
+In the Japanese versions of the games, he was voiced by Kappei Yamaguchi up until the release of Nitro Kart, and by Makoto Ishii in Crash Boom Bang!.
 In Skylanders Academy, he is voiced by Eric Rogers and later by Rhys Darby.